 The District is conducting a feasibility study at Flatford Swamp in Manatee County to evaluate an aquifer recharge project using up to two million gallons a day (mgd) of excess surface water draining into Flatford Swamp.

-If feasible, the Flatford Swamp project may help recover groundwater levels by recharging up to 10 mgd in the Most Impacted Area of the SWUCA, reducing the rate of saltwater intrusion.
+If feasible, the fully operational Flatford Swamp project may help recover groundwater levels by recharging up to 10 mgd in the Most Impacted Area of the SWUCA, reducing the rate of saltwater intrusion.
 Another benefit of removing water from the swamp is it will help restore the swamp’s natural hydrologic period and vegetation patterns.

 Staff plans to implement a step-by-step analysis conducting additional data collection, monitoring and computer modeling to ensure the project concept is thoroughly evaluated.
 The recharge project will be implemented only if it is found to be safe for the water resources and beneficial for groundwater levels.